NutraSoft food manufacturing ERP software

 • Non-run time (non-productive): 1.5 hours

-Knowing how much time is truly productive helps you make informed decisions on production efficiency, cost control, and profitability.
+Only the 6.5 hours of run time count toward direct labor.
+Knowing how much time is truly productive helps you make informed decisions on efficiency, cost control, and profitability — the core of any serious food manufacturing cost analysis.

 Why Accurate Labor Costing Matters in Food Manufacturing

-• Set competitive and profitable product pricing
+• Set competitive, profitable product pricing

-• Improve operational efficiency by identifying non-productive time
+• Improve efficiency by exposing non-productive time

 • Evaluate which products, teams, or shifts are most efficient